Wallop Brook

 What happens if conditions are poor on the day I've booked?

 River conditions can change quickly, especially after rain.
-Contact the provider as early as possible if you're concerned about Wallop Brook at Bossington Estate Fly Fishery — many are happy to offer an alternative date if the river is unfishable.
+Contact the provider as early as possible if you're concerned about Wallop Brook at Bossington Estate — many are happy to offer an alternative date if the river is unfishable.
 Cancellation and rescheduling policies vary by provider; check the notes on the booking page or ask when you book.

 Are dogs allowed on the beat?